Hispaniolan solenodon: Subspecies divergence and conservation units

+Venom evolution

+S. paradoxus is one of the few venomous placental mammals, delivering venom through grooves in its lower incisors.
+Genomic evidence suggests convergent evolution of venom in solenodons and venomous shrews.
+Among the most intriguing discoveries in the early assembly of the S. paradoxus genome was a unique 21-amino acid insertion in the solenodon coagulation factor X (F10).
+This insertion, located in a region typically cleaved during venom activation, may enhance venom functionality but requires biochemical validation.
+An independent analysis of venom-related gene families based on the second assembly of S. paradoxus genome, revealed expanded kallikrein-like and serine protease gene clusters in both groups, indicating parallel recruitment of similar genes for venom function.

 Conservation

 Today, the solenodon is one of the last two surviving native insectivorous mammals found in the Caribbean, and one of the only two remaining endemic terrestrial mammal species of Hispaniola.

 While the survival of the solenodon is uncertain, talk of conservation has been underway through the "Last Survivors Project", which has been collaborating with the Dominican government.
-In 2009, a five-year plan for conservation was funded which has been put in place to conduct field research, discover the best means by which to bring about their conservation, and organize monitoring tools to ensure their long-term survival.
+In 2009, a five-year plan for conservation was funded, which has been put in place to conduct field research, discover the best means by which to bring about their conservation, and organize monitoring tools to ensure their long-term survival.

-One of the aims of the conservation efforts is to increase local awareness of the species, particularly in the Dominican Republic.
+One of the conservation efforts aims is to increase local awareness of the species, particularly in the Dominican Republic.
 The Ornithological Society of Hispaniola showed pictures of the solenodon to the locals in both countries, and few knew what they were due to their nocturnal nature.

 The Hispaniolan solenodon was identified as one of the top ten "focal species" in 2007 by the EDGE Species project.
 A collaborative conservation project funded by the Darwin Initiative (UK) was started in 2009 and is researching the species to conserve it.
 The species is fully protected by law.
 However, national parks in both Haiti and the Dominican Republic are threatened by deforestation and encroachment for farming and charcoal production.
 The US Agency for International Development and the Nature Conservancy are working with local nongovernmental organisations to improve protection and implement management plans for these parks (the "Parks in Peril" programme).
 A recovery plan for the isolated Haitian population, published in 1992, advocated comprehensive surveys, improved management of the Pic Macaya National Park, education campaigns, control of exotic mammals, and an ex situ breeding programme.
 These recommendations have not yet been implemented.